-Rural Financial Services particularly micro credit at the village level is quite crucial in up scaling various livelihoods interventions.
-These small loans are used for the consumption or production purposes.
-It has a great impact over the income of the families.
+Rural Financial Services, particularly micro credit, at the village level is quite crucial in up scaling various livelihoods interventions.
+Either, these small loans are used for the consumption or production purposes and it has a great impact over the income of the families.
 Loans for health are even more crucial to bring back the productive member of the family back to work.

-64% of the households have reported that, in past 12 months they have taken loan from the rural financial services.
-59% of the households have improved access to credit and 68% of them have reported that due to the programme interventions the access to credit over past years have been improved.
-However, 77% of the households taken loan from the informal sources which is the Self Help Groups.
+58% of the households have reported that, in past 12 months they have taken loan from the rural financial services.
+27% of the households have improved access to credit and 29% of them have reported that due to the programme interventions, the access to credit over past years have been improved.
+However, 69% of the households taken loan from the informal sources which is the Self Help Groups.

-The average loan taken by the households are about Rs.5000.00 (about \$100).
-36% of families have used for consumption purposes and 29% use for income generating activities.
+The average loan taken by the households are about Rs.5487.00 (about that more than 53% of the families have repaid their loan in time.

+\$10).
+49% of families have used for consumption purposes and 13% use for income generating activities.
 It is encouraging to know that the families are also accessing loans for health and education purposes which signify their reduced dependency over money lenders.
+This is also encouraging to note